2/23/1934: Lockheed Model 10 Electra Maiden Flight

 Designed by Lloyd Stearman and Hall Hibbard, the Model 10 Electra went through extensive wind tunnel testing.
 Aeronautical engineer Clarence “Kelly” Johnson carried out this testing at the University of Michigan after joining Lockheed in 1933.

-Photo: Lockheed Martin.
+Photo: Lockheed Martin

 Amelia Earhart

 Lockheed adapted the plane to fly long distances between fuel stops.
-Special fuel tanks were added so that the Model 10 could carry 1,200 gallons of fuel instead of the standard 200.
+Special fuel tanks were added so the Model 10 could carry 1,200 gallons of fuel instead of the standard 200.

-Tragically Earhart never completed the epic journey.
+Tragically, Earhart never completed the epic journey.
 On July 2, 1937, she disappeared somewhere over the Pacific with her navigator, Fred Noonan.